Exploring lessons in how Grocery Executives are measuring success with KPIs and measured contribution to achieving their revenue goals.

 Understanding that objective, every department in a grocery business should be tasked with imagining how they contribute to new creative ways to bring highly personalized convenience to customers.
 OKRs can help in focusing everyone, not just the marketing department, around how best to engage digital shoppers so they become repeat customers and purchase across a broader mix of categories.
-And when new big opportunities arise, like click-and-collect, and delivery of hot and fresh ready-to-go meals, everyone can rally around their measured contribution to achieving these goals.
+And when new big programs are implemented, like contactless curbside pickup, and delivery of hot and fresh ready-to-go meals, everyone can rally around their measured contribution to achieving these goals.

 With the right measures in place, regional grocery executives can navigate the strong winds of change that carry with them enormous opportunities for future margin growth and profitability.
 Findings from our report, conducted in collaboration with Incisiv, project that online grocery will account for 21.5% of total grocery sales by 2025 – an estimated $250 billion – which is a more than 60% increase over pre-pandemic estimates.
 Grocers who invested in improving and expanding their eCommerce to meet shopper needs enjoyed the greatest revenue gains year over year out of all retailers assessed.
 When you invest in optimizing your own eCommerce experience, balanced with your cross-channel strategy, you will not only protect market share, but foster future growth for your business.